PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 The first thing that you'll notice is that there aren't any semi-colons at the ends of the lines.
 You can use them, but you don't need to.

+Kotlin basically supports all the same [types](https://kotlinlang.org/docs/basic-types.html) as Java, although the primitive types aren't used.
+So anything that would be `int` or `Integer` is `Int` in Kotlin.

 The second thing that you'll notice is that type declarations are of this structure:

 ``` kotlin